Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/transform_control/precision.rst

 Holding :kbd:`Shift` during a transform operation will transform the object at 1/10th the speed, allowing much finer control.

-The magnitude of the transformation can be viewed in the 3D window header in the bottom left hand corner.
+The magnitude of the transformation can be viewed in the 3D View header in the bottom left hand corner.
 Releasing :kbd:`Ctrl` or :kbd:`Shift` during the transformation will cause the movement to revert back to its normal mode of operation.

 .. note::

    The snapping behaviors described on this page **only** apply when :ref:`Increment Snap <transform-snap-element>` is selected.

-:doc:`Read more about Window Headers </interface/window_system/headers>`

 Usage